xJon/The-1.7.10-Pack/README.md

 - Double check for Herobrine.

 #####If you have a suggestion:
-- Check if anyone suggested this mod before you.
+- Check if anyone suggested this before you.
 - If you suggest a mod, include all the information about that mod.
 - Provide a reason.